Welcome

 neil.briffett@johnabbott.qc.ca

 A graduate of Abbott, I continued my studies at Concordia (B.A., M.A.).
 I then worked as a writing specialist at Dawson and Vanier before coming to do the same at JAC.
 I am a longtime marker of the English Exit Exam and have also taught at Dawson’s New School and the MacDonald Campus of McGill University.
-My courses run the gamut of subjects from love to war to drinking to song lyrics to something I haven’t thought of yet but most certainly will.
+My courses run the gamut of subjects from love to war to drinking to song lyrics to The Twenties to something I haven’t thought of yet but most certainly will.
 I am also a singer/songwriter/guitarist whose bands have played in seemingly every lousy bar in North America – twice.

 Brock, Andrew :